SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 Mailchimp is really good about growing their service expanding capabilities.
 You can now create landing pages in MailChimp, organize your contacts with Tags, and connect you E-commerce store effortlessly.

-#### What you might not like
+#### What you might not like:

 If you are doing a lot of cold sales emails, Mailchimp is not for you.
 They are pretty strict about getting your subscribers to sign up for your emails directly.
-You account might be shut down if you upload a bunch of emails without making sure it's a list of emails that aren't old and outdated.
+Your account might be shut down if you upload a bunch of emails without making sure it's a list of emails that aren't old and outdated.

 ### Alternates to Mailchimp